The largest 100% Brazilian Hydroelectric Power Plant

-Brazil has the cleanest and most renewable energy matrix in the world and the Belo Monte Hydroelectric Plant, installed in the Xingu River in Pará, contributes to this result.
-With an installed capacity of 11,233.1 MW and an average generation capacity of 4,571 MW, Belo Monte is the largest 100% Brazilian hydroelectric plant.
+Brazil has the cleanest and most renewable energy matrix in the world and the Belo Monte Hydroelectric Plant, installed n the Xingu River in Pará, contributes to this result.
+With an installed capacity of 11,233.1 MW and an average generation capacity of 4,571 MW, Belo Monte is the largest 100% Brazilian HPP.

-In order to reduce the environmental impact, the main reservoir of the project, formed in the Xingu river channel, was conceived in the wake of water, a modern technology and preservationist that meets the most rigid principles of sustainability, respecting the environment and the communities.
+In order to reduce the environmental impact, the main reservoir of the project, formed n the Xingu river channel, features a run-of-the-river design, a modern and preservationist technology that meets the most rigid principles of sustainability, respecting the environment and the surrounding communities.

-Along with the Intermediate reservoir, the flooded area of the project totals 478 square kilometers - considered small compared to the area flooded by other hydroelectric projects and to the installed capacity of the plant.
-Both reservoirs are located between the municipalities of Altamira, Senador José Porfírio and Vitória do Xingu.
-The area covered by the plant still includes two other municipalities: Anapu and Brasil Novo.
+Together with the Intermediate reservoir, the flooded area of the project totals 478 square kilometers - considered small compared to the areas flooded by other hydroelectric projects and the plant’s installed capacity.
+Both reservoirs are located between the municipalities of Altamira, Brasil Novo and Vitória do Xingu.
+The area covered by the plant also includes two other municipalities: Anapu and Senador José Porfírio.